na-na-hi/renget/archive/pmdhelloworld.md

 Idle sarcastic comments to the air aside, I was incredibly relieved to find a sign of civilisation.
 Paths don't just spring out of thin air - roads had to go somewhere, or come from someplace.
 Sure, this one might look barely travelled, but at this point any trail would be better than blindly stumbling through a forest.
 Adding to that fact, it would - hopefully - be unlikely that I would stumble into another Mystery Dungeon while on a footpath.
 All in all, it was a simple decision to attempt to follow the track to its terminus.

 ***

+Travelling along the road was safe and quiet, if a little tedious.
+It had wound its way out of the forest a while ago, and I was now hovering through scenic countryside.
+Grassy rolling hills to my left and right soaked up the midday sun as I silently bobbed my way onwards - I was rather glad that my method of movement was... unconventional.
+I was never the most athletic person before, and the prospect of hiking across the countryside would have been met with much contention.
+Now, with only the worry of making sure I had set the destination to the end of the visible path, travelling was a breeze, allowing my focus to drift and my thoughts to wander.

+In this case, my thoughts centred on my biology.
+Or, rather, my lack of it.
+By my best guess, it had been near enough two days now since I awoke in the forest.
+I'd been on the go since then, and not felt the slightest pang of hunger nor the call of sleep.
+It was concerning realisation - while it made my travelling much easier (and would no doubt save a bundle on provisions in the future), it hammered home just how much I had changed.
+I'd unwillingly made the leap from a biological body to a digital one, with all the philosophical quandaries that came with it.

+Was I alive?

+Or was my mind just a collection of wires and code that had been deluded into thinking?
+Was that any different than being a flesh-and-blood being, driven by electrical pulses through a brain?
+What did it mean to be *alive*?

+In the back of my mind, some words sparked into existence.

+*Cogito, ergo sum*.

+I think, therefore I am.
+The fact I was able to question if I was alive proved that I was.
+This was fairly basic philosophy, but even the fact that I had remembered it helped quell a little of my existential fears nonetheless.
+At least, it was enough for me to put a pin my ennui for the time being, and shift my focus back to the road.

+I wasn't sure just how long I had been stuck in a funk, but it seemed that it had been long enough that I was approaching civilisation.
+A town seemed to rise out of the ground, buildings carved out of the trunks of massive trees, rope bridges crossing the gaps between them on the upper levels.
+Honestly, the place seemed a nightmare to navigate.